OPTICAL 3D METROLOGY

 ABOUT

 Optical 3D Metrology (O3DM) is a series of conferences that build on the heritage of SPIE Videometrics (1991-2017) and Optical 3D Measurement Techniques (1989-2009).
-The past editions of O3DM were held in Strasbourg (France) in December 2019 and in Wuerzburg in December 2022 under the umbrella of ISPRS
+The past editions of O3DM were held in Strasbourg (France) in December 2019 and in Wuerzburg (Germany) in December 2022 under the umbrella of ISPRS

 The primary theme of O3DM is the precise 3D measurement and accurate modelling from imaging and range sensors